Interviewing after dropping out

 So I can’t help wondering if you may be communicating something else in the way you answer.
 Maybe there are some remnant feelings that are showing when you talk about that time in your life.

-Perhaps you could try practicing into a tape recorder or on video until you feel comfortable with your own answer.
+Perhaps you could try practicing into a recorder or on video until you feel comfortable with your own answer.
 Or maybe just write it out and keep writing until you get it all out, since there may still be some issues connected to the awful events that show when you bring up law school in front of an interviewer.

 I just want to make sure there aren’t any feelings of regret or self-recrimination coming from you that shows to others.
 Sometimes we feel a sense of personal failure even though we did NOTHING wrong!
 YOU did nothing wrong.